5 Quick Tricks to Increase WordPress Website SpeedYeap Digital

 Google: Website speed is a ranking factor.
 Google has made it clear that the speed of your site will influence its position in SERPs.
 Of course, faster websites rank higher.
 You can learn more about WordPress SEO from our post: WordPress SEO Guide for Beginners

 So let’s move on to practical and quick solutions to increase website speed.

 This is always a key factor in your website’s speed.
 Choose the right WordPress hosting plan alongside a reliable company with reliable hardware to support your website.
 While shared hosting might seem like a good idea with all its cost benefits, the bottom line is that you are sharing resources with other websites.
 There is no way to know how much resources your neighbor is consuming or how well the servers are optimized.
 Some web hosting plans and even companies don’t perform well during the peak traffic times and have poor delivery rates.

 Caching describes storing data in a temporary area.
 It allows your visitors to use this stored version of your website until a change or update is made to serve them a new version.
 Caching is an established way to improve website speed massively.
 You can use a variety of WordPress plugins for enabling caching.

 3) Optimize images

 Most website images tend to be very heavy and this affects overall speed on the site.
 They take a long time to load, turning visitors off your page.
 You can optimize images without losing quality or with minimum loss.
 You can use plugins like EWWW Image Optimizer or WP Smush.
-If you use the plugins with right optimization options they can help you to speed up your website substantially.
+If you use the plugins with the right optimization options they can help you to speed up your website substantially.

 4) Use a CDN

 CDN refers to a Content Distribution/Delivery Network.
 These are networks of servers used to distribute the load of content.
-With this techniques, copies of your WordPress site stored in different locations to give users quicker access.
+With these techniques, copies of your WordPress site stored in different locations to give users quicker access.
 The aim is that visitors get served content via a server closer to their physical location, thereby improving speed.